brandonRodriguez24/A03/README.md

 # A03
-How to install and connect Github and Webstorm:
+How to install and connect Git to Webstorm:

 1.)
+Download and install Git from https://git-scm.com/downloads

+2.)
+Download and install Webstorm from https://www.jetbrains.com/student/

+3.)
+Create a Github account at https://github.com/join

+4.)
+In order to connect